 Also under Professional liability

-The issue in this case is whether a contract between a surgery practice and its patient is valid if the contract requires arbitration of disputes concerning the medical services provided and limits the non-economic damages the patient could potentially recover in the event of malpractice.
+The issue in this case was whether a contract between a surgery practice and its patient was valid if the contract required arbitration of disputes concerning the medical services provided and limited the non-economic damages the patient could potentially recover in the event of malpractice.

 The AMA believes physicians and patients should be free to agree to pre-dispute binding arbitration for non-emergency medical treatment.